 - Now the earth has an extremely low electrical resistance and practically zero voltage, the leaking current (i.e. earth or fault current) tends to flow the metal part or the human body to the earth if they are touching the earth.
-If the human body is separated or insulated from the earth by insulating material like rubber gloves, rubber shoes, rubber mat, wood etc., the current will not flow through the body and the shock can be avoided.
-Similarly metallic exposed part if not earthed, will remain live and if someone touches it or metal contact between the exposed part and the earth is available, the current will flow to the earth.
+If the human body is separated or insulated from the earth by insulating materials like rubber gloves, rubber shoes, rubber mat, wood, etc., the current will not flow through the body and the shock can be avoided.
+Similarly, the metallic exposed part if not earthed, will remain life and if someone touches it or metal contact between the exposed part and the earth is available, the current will flow to the earth.

-- From safety point of view, if metal part of the equipment, machine, vessel, structure, pipe etc. are in advance, properly earthed i.e., connected by an ear-thing conductor to the earth pit of low resistance, accidental earth fault current will flow through it.
+- From a safety point of view, if a metal part of the equipment, machine, vessel, structure, pipe, etc. are in advance, properly earthed i.e., connected by an ear-thing conductor to the earth pit of low resistance, the accidental earth fault current will flow through it.

-- Besides earth tests it is also necessary to carry out insulation and continuity tests of installations and apparatus at periodical intervals.
+- Besides earth tests, it is also necessary to carry out insulation and continuity tests of installations and apparatus at periodical intervals.
 This is necessary to ensure that insulation values are within safe limits and that there is continuity of the circuit without excessive leaks.
-These can be carried out easily with special type of instruments.
+These can be carried out easily with special types of instruments.

 - Ear-thing means a low impedance return path of the fault current.
 Actually the earth, now, rarely serves as a part of the return circuit but is being used mainly for fixing the voltage of system neutrals.
 The earth connection improves service continuity and avoids damage to equipment and danger to human lives.

-- Earthing of current carrying conductor is known as system earthing, while that of non-current carrying conductor or metal work is known as equipment earthing.
-The former is essential to the security of the system and the latter to the safety of persons, property and animals.
+- Earthing of a current carrying conductor is known as system earthing, while that of a non-current carrying conductor or metal work is known as equipment earthing.
+The former is essential to the security of the system and the latter to the safety of persons, property, and animals.